-- a. that correct procedures were not followed when considering your request or circumstances and this significantly affected the outcome.
+a. that correct procedures were not followed when considering your request or circumstances and this significantly affected the outcome.
 (If you are alleging that the committee did not properly apply an approved extenuating or change in circumstances request, you should submit your appeal under this ground.
-However, once the committee has properly applied an approved request claim, it then uses academic judgement to make a decision about your academic performance and as this is a matter of academic judgement, this is not grounds for an appeal) - b. that there is new information that could not be provided earlier and this significantly affects the outcome.
-You must provide a valid reason for why you could not provide the information before the original decision was taken
+However, once the committee has properly applied an approved request claim, it then uses academic judgement to make a decision about your academic performance and as this is a matter of academic judgement1, this is not grounds for an appeal)

-&lt;sup>1 The Office of the Independent Adjudicator (OIA) defines academic judgement as, "a judgement that is made about a matter where the opinion of an academic expert is essential".
+1 The Office of the Independent Adjudicator (OIA) defines academic judgement as, "a judgement that is made about a matter where the opinion of an academic expert is essential".
 See OIA Scheme Rules April 2018 and Appendix A of the 'Handbook of Student Regulations' for further information.